bankierubybank/ocp4-metal-install-lab/README.md

    - Remove the home dir partition and assign all free storage to '/'
    - Optionally you can install the 'Guest Tools' package to have monitoring and reporting in the VMware ESXi dashboard
-   - Enable the LAN NIC only to obtain a DHCP address from the LAN network and make note of the IP address (ocp-svc_IP_address) assigned to the vm
+   - Enable the nsth.demo NIC only to obtain a DHCP address from the nsth.demo network and make note of the IP address (ocp-svc_IP_address) assigned to the vm

 1. Boot the ocp-svc VM